 I commend you if you came to the right number.
 1000 vines!
 Our plan works out to 50 plants per row and 20 rows.
 Turns out it won’t be exact due to what I would call computer confusion (definitely not human error), and will be 48 plants per row and 21.5 rows.
 But, we had decided on 1000 plants.
 Everyone likes a good round number, after all.

 Trellis: The structural system that supports the vines.
 End posts offer support for each row, smaller posts are placed throughout the row, and wires are run from end to end for the vines to be trained to.
 There are a number of different trellis systems a vintner can employ depending on varietal, climate, and various other factors.

 For our trellis, large posts will be used for an H-brace system on each end serving as the primary anchors for the line.
 Smaller posts will be placed throughout the row every 20 feet, the backbone of the system.
 Wire will be stretched from end to end for the vine to be trained to and to provide support for the grapes.

-The idea was now a reality in the eyes of the state!
-Along with the rush of being able to search our name in the registered name database, we also had the protection that comes with this lovely piece of parchment.
+But without no time the idea was now a reality in the eyes of the state!
 I find myself thanking people more and more as this is written, and it is a pleasant reminder of how enjoyable sharing this journey with others has been.
 It was during this period of time I was living with yet another relative while transitioning to a new job and city, a brief transition that lasted the better part of 7 months.
 However, this gave Dale Hollow access to a wealth of business law and wine knowledge.
 Learning of the legal issues and proper steps was critical, but what was most appreciated was the amount of quality research and brainstorming we conjured up.
 Research is just great.